 Usage notes

 Monitoring data latency: Usage monitoring data has a latency of about 10 minutes.
-As a result, the system takes the domain name offline about 10 minutes after usage reaches the threshold.
-You are billed for all resources, such as traffic, bandwidth, and requests, consumed during this delay.
+The system takes the domain name offline about 10 minutes after usage reaches the threshold.
+You are billed for all traffic, bandwidth, and requests consumed during this delay.

-Careful threshold evaluation: Once you configure a usage cap, the system takes your domain name offline if the threshold is reached.
-This disrupts all access through the CDN and causes all requests to fail.
-To avoid disrupting normal operations, always set a reasonable threshold based on historical business data and future expectations.
+Careful threshold evaluation: When a usage cap is triggered, the domain name goes offline and all CDN requests fail.
+To avoid disrupting normal operations, set a reasonable threshold based on historical usage data and expected growth.

-Automatic unblocking logic: After a domain name is taken offline because a usage cap is triggered, the system automatically starts a countdown based on the unblocking time you configured.
-During this period, even if you manually bring the domain name back online, the system still brings it online when the unblocking time elapses.
-If you want the domain name to remain offline after the cap is triggered, you must delete the usage cap configuration to prevent it from automatically coming back online.
+Automatic unblocking logic: After a domain name is taken offline by a usage cap, the system starts a countdown based on the unblocking time you configured.
+The system brings the domain name back online when the countdown ends, even if you manually brought it online earlier.
+To keep the domain name offline permanently after a cap is triggered, delete the usage cap configuration.

-Deleting a configuration vs. disabling the switch: A usage cap policy is active as long as its configuration record exists.
-Simply disabling the switch for the usage cap feature does not immediately stop the policy from being enforced.
-To completely remove the usage limit and prevent a domain name from being taken offline by a legacy configuration, you must go to the usage cap configuration page and delete the corresponding usage cap configuration, not just disable the switch.
+Deleting a configuration vs. disabling the switch: A usage cap policy remains active as long as its configuration record exists.
+Disabling the switch does not stop the policy from being enforced.
+To completely remove a usage limit, go to the usage cap configuration page and delete the corresponding configuration.

 Procedure